1994 San Marino Grand Prix: Saturday qualifying and death of Roland Ratzenberger

-Senna had qualified on pole position, having not set a lap time following Ratzenberger's death.
+Senna had qualified on pole position based on his lap time in Friday qualifying, having not set a time in the Saturday qualifying session following Ratzenberger's death.
 He was joined on the front row by Schumacher and Berger qualified in 3rd.
 Damon Hill was able to improve on his disastrous Friday session before the red flag, improving his time by one second and qualifying fourth as a result.
 A time posted by Ratzenberger before his fatal crash would have been sufficient for entry into the race starting from the 26th and final position on the grid.
-Two drivers did not qualify: Pacific's Paul Belmondo, and the injured Barrichello, who was unable to race.
-ESPN SpeedWorld's race coverage on race day reported that Belmondo was offered the final position on the grid, but that he declined to take it out of respect for Ratzenberger, and on the grounds that he had not earned that race spot and Ratzenberger had.
+With Barrichello injured, Pacific's Paul Belmondo, the only driver to miss the cut, was promoted to the final position as the alternate by rule.
+However, on the ESPN broadcast in the United States, it was noted Belmondo declined to participate out of respect for Ratzenberger, and on the grounds that he had not earned that race spot and Ratzenberger had.